This satisfying cake was first created using pantry staples and some leftover parsnips from Christmas, in early January.

 Extra pumpkin seeds

-In a large bowl combine all the dry and incorporate the wet.
-Fold together but do not beat or over mixed.
+- In a large bowl combine all the dry and incorporate the wet.
+Fold together but do not beat or over mix.

-When the cake has cooled place on a serving dish and top with the frosting, followed by a little extra pumpkin seeds, the parsnip crisps, rosemary sprigs and a little drizzle of maple syrup.
+- When the cake has cooled place on a serving dish and top with the frosting, followed by a little extra pumpkin seeds, the parsnip crisps, rosemary sprigs and a little drizzle of maple syrup.
 Serve immediately.
+See notes above (in the intro) regarding serving options.